tombull/fider/CONTRIBUTING.md

 # Contributing

-There are many ways you can contribute to Fider.
+There are many ways you can contribute to Teamdream.

 - **Send us a Pull Request** on GitHub.
-Make sure you read our [Getting Started](#getting-started-with-fider-codebase) guide to learn how to setup the development environment;
+Make sure you read our [Getting Started](#getting-started-with-teamdream-codebase) guide to learn how to setup the development environment;
 - **Report issues** and bug reports on https://github.com/tombull/teamdream/issues;
 - **Give feedback** and vote on features you'd like to see at https://feedback.teamdream.co.uk;
 - **Spread the word** by starring us on GitHub.
 Tweet about the project and show it to your friends.
-The more people know about Fider, the bigger the community will be and more contributions will be made;
+The more people know about Teamdream, the bigger the community will be and more contributions will be made;
-- **Support us financially** by donating any amount to our [OpenCollective](https://opencollective.com/fider) and help us continue our activities;
+- **Support us financially** by donating any amount to our [OpenCollective](https://opencollective.com/teamdream) and help us continue our activities;

-## Getting started with Fider codebase
+## Getting started with Teamdream codebase

 Before start working on something that you intend to send a Pull Request, make sure there's an [GitHub Issue](https://github.com/tombull/teamdream/issues) open for that.
 If you're working on something not tracked yet, please open a new Issue before the Pull Request.
 If you have any question or need any help, leave a comment on the issue and we'll try our best to help you.

-Fider is written in Go (backend) and TypeScript (frontend), but we also use things like Node.js, React and PostgreSQL.
+Teamdream is written in Go (backend) and TypeScript (frontend), but we also use things like Node.js, React and PostgreSQL.
 If you know these technologies or would like to learn them, lucky you!
 This is the right place!

 #### 1. Install the following tools: